nanoporetech/pod5-file-format/docs/docs/tools.rst

 Subset Mapping (.csv)
 +++++++++++++++++++++++

-In the example below of a `.csv` subset mapping, note that the output filename can be specified on multiple lines.
+The example below shows a `.csv` subset mapping.
+Note that the output filename can be specified on multiple lines.
 This allows multi-line specifications to avoid excessively long lines.

 .. code-block:: text